Safeguarding National Security Ordinance: Second reading

 A day after the bill committee finished the work, the authorities requested the support from the House Committee to waive rules of a ten-day notice from officials before the second reading can resume.
 Leung later authorized the waiver in order to complete the legislation under "the sooner, the better" principle to plug the national security loophole.
 He also said there had been sufficient public discussion on the legislation, and denied there was a "deadline" to pass.

 On 18 March, the Legislative Council announced it has agreed to "set aside all other matters" and convened a full meeting at 9 a.m. on the next day, a day earlier than the usual session held on every Wednesday.
 The media had expected the parliament to unanimously approve the bill during the special session.

 All 88 lawmakers, except the President, spoke and expressed support in a highly enthusiastic mood during the second reading of the bill, with one, Lam So-wai from Professional Power, even claiming to endorse the legislation wholeheartedly "even at the cost of having her body smashed into pieces".
 Most of the legislators only address the chamber for around 5 minutes, half of the maximum 10 minutes, after they were reportedly reminded against lengthy speeches.
 Many recalled the failed attempt in 2003 and the subsequent turmoil, such as the 2014 Umbrella Movement, 2016 Mong Kok unrest, and 2019 anti-extradition protests, and the necessity to grow a new security law to defend the security and oblige the constitutional requirements.
 Seven members made their support in English as a measure to combat international criticisms, while some China-born legislators spoke in Mandarin.

 At around a quarter past four, the chamber cleared the second reading after no members voted against.
-So Cheung-wing did not raise his hand after apparently falling asleep, while Ma Fung-kwok was also suspected so.
+So Cheung-wing did not raise his hand after apparently falling asleep, while Ma Fung-kwok was also suspected of doing so.

 The committee of the whole council then proceeded to discuss and scrutinise the details of the bill and the 91 amendments proposed by the government.
 All provisions and amendments were unanimously support soon after half past six.